 - Can Operate in Tightly Sealed Spaces – Indirect fired heaters do not release carbon dioxide into the space.

 Some negative aspects of indirect fired heaters are:

-- Higher Cost – The rental cost is nearly quadruple that of direct fired
+- Higher Cost – The rental cost is nearly four times the amount of a direct fired unit.

 - Lower Efficiency – Fuel efficiency is usually close to 80%.